telerik/ajax-docs/controls/calendar/design-time/smart-tag.md

-The **Smart Tag** allows easy access to frequently needed tasks.
+The **Smart Tag** of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) allows easy access to frequently needed tasks.
 You can display it by right clicking on a control in the design window, and choosing **Show Smart Tag** from its context menu.

 ## RadCalendar Smart Tag